ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 That's why this step is about building a shared understanding, not producing a perfect specification.
 Treat the result as a snapshot, not a contract - it will quite likely evolve.

-**Quick checklist**
+**Some considerations:**

-- Have you got the right diversity of stakeholders?
+- *Do you have sufficient diversity of stakeholders, and have they been engaged early enough?*
-- Have you engaged the stakeholders early?
-- Have you captured what success looks like from their different perspectives?
+- *Have you captured what success looks like from their different perspectives?*
-- Do all stakeholders share a common understanding of the objectives and constraints?
-- Is the scope clearly understood, including what is out of scope?
+- *Do all stakeholders share a common understanding of the objectives and what is explicitly out of scope?*
-- Have you identified key organisational constraints, such as delivery timelines, budget, and team capabilities?
+- *Have you identified key organisational constraints, such as delivery timelines, budget, and team capabilities?*
-- Do you have a good understanding of the current architecture principles and technology stack?
+- *Do you understand the current architectural principles that are expected to guide this decision?*
-- Are you aware of previous organisational decisions relevant to this topic?
+- *Are you aware of previous organisational decisions relevant to this topic?*

 ## 2) Long list: maximise learning, not consensus